getcarina/getcarina.com/_tutorials/012-servicenet.md

 The `racknet/ip` Docker utility image is an image you can use to discover the PublicNet and ServiceNet IP addresses of your segments.

+For more information about specifying a constraint, see [Scheduling constraints](/docs/tutorials/introduction-docker-swarm/#scheduling-constraints).

 1. View the public IP address of a segment (node).
-You use the `--env` flag to specify a constraint (see [Scheduling constraints](/docs/tutorials/introduction-docker-swarm/#scheduling-constraints)) that this container should scheduled to a specific segment (node).
+You use the `--env` flag to specify a constraint that this container should be scheduled to a specific segment (node).

     ```bash
     $ docker run --rm --net=host \